Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 };
 ```

-Several common images like those for an **Error** or **Warning** are defined by the [UserPromptStandardImage](xref:@ActiproUIRoot.Controls.UserPromptStandardImage) enumeration.
+Several common images, like those for an error or warning, are defined by the [UserPromptStandardImage](xref:@ActiproUIRoot.Controls.UserPromptStandardImage) enumeration.
 Instead of populating the [StatusImageSource](xref:@ActiproUIRoot.Controls.UserPromptControl.StatusImageSource) property, set the [StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property to one of the [UserPromptStandardImage](xref:@ActiproUIRoot.Controls.UserPromptStandardImage) values.
 The following demonstrates creating a [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) with a standard [Information](xref:@ActiproUIRoot.Controls.UserPromptStandardImage.Information) image:

 ```csharp
 using ActiproSoftware.Windows.Controls;